Tutorial: Implement Complex Event Processing In Macrometa Within Minutes

 Now that you know the steps to implement Macrometa’s CEP engine in your organization.
 With Stream Workers, you can process events in real-time, trigger automated actions, and more.
 Overall, CEP can be an extremely powerful tool for event-driven analytics.

-To get started with Macrometa and see Stream Workers in action, sign up for a free developer account.*
+To get started with Macrometa and see Stream Workers in action, request a trial.

 And to know more about how complex use cases require CEP that goes a step beyond just event stream, join us in this webinar Complex Event Processing with Macrometa: What’s Next After Streaming Analytics with Apache Spark and Apache Flink.